We've spent years trying to find the perfect mattress - these are the 9 that passed our tests

 Could be too soft for heavier bodies

 Memory foam tends to get a reputation as a warmer fabric to sleep on.
 But hot sleepers, don’t run for the hills just yet—the Emma mattress foam is open-pored, so it’s more breathable than basic foams.
 The mattress has a temperature-regulating top cover, too, which aims to keep you cool throughout the night.
 That said, some people do still find this mattress warm.
-If you seriously overheat at night, we'd recommend the Eve Premium Hybrid (number two in our guide) instead.
+If you seriously overheat at night, I'd recommend the Eve Premium Hybrid (featured in our best cooling mattresses guide) instead.
 It's slightly firmer though, so if you prefer the feel of soft, snug cushioning while you sleep, the Emma Original wins hands down.

 If you want to give it a try, the Emma Original comes with a 200-night trial, so you’ll have plenty of time to see if it suits you.
-Overall, if you want a great-value mattress that’s comfortable, supportive, and packed with handy features like handles and a removable, machine washable cover, it's our top choice.
+Overall, if you want a great-value mattress that’s comfortable, supportive, and packed with handy features like handles and a removable, machine washable cover too.

 Specifications